bigskysoftware/htmx/www/essays/how-did-rest-come-to-mean-the-opposite-of-rest.md

 This API is, in spirit, nearly the opposite of REST.

-Let's call this style of API pseduoREST.
+Let's call this style of API pseudoREST.

-## How REST came to mean pseduoREST
+## How REST came to mean pseudoREST

 Now, how on earth did we get to a spot where APIs that are _obviously_ not RESTful are called RESTful by 99.9% of the industry?